JohnLCaron/rlauxe/README.md

 #### Comparison Betting Payoffs

-For the jth sample with bet λ_i, the BettingMart payoff is
+For the ith sample with bet λ_i, the BettingMart payoff is

     t_i = 1 + λ_i * (X_i − µ_i)